abdullahsumbal/ph-monitor/README.md

 ## Before running Program
 Please follow the following steps before running the program.
 1. Make sure `Paraly SW 112` is running and logging in the background
-2. Make sure the log inveral and the `ph_read_interval` variable value inside the  inside the `configuration.json` file matches.
+2. Make sure the log interval and the `ph_read_interval` variable value inside the  inside the `configuration.json` file matches.
 `configuration.json` file is in the root directory of this project.
 You can add multiple COM ports if you have more pumps.
 3. Pump is stopped (Not turned off).
 4. Go inside Device Manager and under Ports(COM & LPT) you will find COM`X` (where `X` is a number) for the pump.